method5/method5/user_guide.md

 Method5 was built to help database administrators change their approach to solving database problems.

 Many good DBAs spend most of their time fighting fires one-database-at-a-time.
 We say to ourselves, "it probably hasn't happened on other databases and it probably won't happen again".
-When what we really mean is "it's not worth the effort to check every other database".
+When what we really mean is "I don't have the time to check every other database".

 With Method5 that extra effort is trivial and there are no more excuses to avoid root cause analysis.
 Every time you encounter a problem, ask yourself if you can find it and prevent it on all other databases.